lappsgrid-incubator/Eager/error/README.md

 # Error Message Logging

-The `org.lappsgrid.eager.minning.error.MessageHandler` class listens for message to *error* on the *eager.postoffice* exchange and writes them to a log file.
+The `org.lappsgrid.eager.minning.error.MessageHandler` class provides a service that listens for message to `error` on the `eager.postoffice` exchange and writes them to a log file.

 Services that encounter an error should consider sending an error message to the error message logging service so that all errors, from all services can be collected in a single location.
-In many cases throwing and exception is not useful as the process that sent the *exceptional* message has no way to catch any exception that is thrown.
+In many cases throwing an exception is not useful as the process that sent the *exceptional* message has no way to catch any exception that is thrown.
 Furthermore, any service that is processing a message typically has no way to know where the message originated and therefore what process should be notified of the error.

 ## Usage